bigwiv/Biopython-cn/chr22.rst

    files which would use up all of your memory if you had to load them all.

-Handles can deal with text information that is being read (e.?g.?reading from a file) or written (e.?g.?writing information to a file).
-In the case of a °∞read°± handle, commonly used functions are ``read()``, which reads the entire text information from the handle, and ``readline()``, which reads information one line at a time.
-For °∞write°± handles, the function ``write()`` is regularly used.
+Handles can deal with text information that is being read (e. g. reading from a file) or written (e. g. writing information to a file).
+In the case of a ‚Äúread‚Äù handle, commonly used functions are ``read()``, which reads the entire text information from the handle, and ``readline()``, which reads information one line at a time.
+For ‚Äúwrite‚Äù handles, the function ``write()`` is regularly used.

 The most common usage for handles is reading information from a file,